elonen/hsm-secrets/README.md

 Airgapped setup is necessary to prevent supply chain attacks from exfiltrating any generated secrets.
 You might want to use something like Tails Linux on USB stick, and wipe/destroy the media after setup.

+## License

+Released under the MIT license

+Copyright 2024 by Jarno Elonen

 ## Disclaimer